Salma-Yassin/Data-Base-Bash/README.md

 # Data-Base-Bash

-A Database Project created using bash scripts
+A Database Project created using bash scripts.

-Hello Salma!
-It's Laila. :D

-it has a list of tables
-- In creating a table, the first field is going to be the primary key.
+To run:
+-Please add project folder path to environment variables.

+-please run the command:

+main_menu